thevladsoft/crdown/README.md

 $ sudo apt-get install ffmpeg mkvtoolnix # Debian/Ubuntu and derivates
 $ sudo pacman -S ffmpeg mkvtoolnix # Arch Linux
 ```

+Copy ```misc/convert.sh``` somewhere and make the changes to adapt to your case.
+The script serves as an example only, **do not** run it without studying what it does.

 ### Disclaimer